andrewchambers/trusting-trust/README.md

 This stage builds https://github.com/oriansj/stage0-posix starting from a tiny hand written auditable elf file.

-This stage contains a macro assembler, a tiny C compiler implemetned in assembly, and other tools used by the mes C compiler in the next stage.
+This stage contains a macro assembler, a small Cish compiler implemented in assembly, and other tools used by the mes C compiler in the next stage.

 ## Mes

 This stage builds https://www.gnu.org/software/mes/ using the tools in stage0.
 This stage contains a scheme interpreter and also a more sophisticated C compiler implemented in scheme.

 ## Tiny C compiler